magomimmo/modern-cljs/doc/tutorial-10.md

 * HTML and CSS for presentation
 * DOM for dynamic display and interaction with data
 * XML/JSON for the data representation
-* XMLHttpRequest obecjt for aynchronous communication
+* XMLHttpRequest object for aynchronous communication
-* JAvaScript to bring all the above techniques together
+* JavaScript to bring all the above techniques together

-Following is a sequence diagram which visualizes the above techniques interaction applied to a form page example.
+A sequence diagram which visualizes the above techniques interaction applied to a form page example is shown in the next picture.

 ![Ajax Diagram][6]